 - Verify/obtain electrical equipment nameplate data. - Record equipment nominal and short-circuit ratings. - Note cable type, size, length, and insulation. - Document electrical system topography. - Record circuit breaker settings and relay settings.
 Detailed Engineering Study If the ratings of existing equipment are inadequate, SEL can help by studying and evaluating alternatives.
 This study typically examines ways to redesign the existing electrical system to correct the deficiencies and provide a safer, more economical solution.
 Service and Support Ten-Year Worldwide Warranty The SEL ten-year worldwide product warranty is proof of our confidence in the high-quality products we design, manufacture, sell, and support.
+This stated warranty and our track record for never charging a customer to replace or repair a defective product are the best substantiation of true quality and durability.
 Regional Technical Support Worldwide SEL support teams provide our customers with local sales and technical service.
 Our commitment to quality extends through a product's installation and life as part of our customers' critical infrastructure.
 Application and integration engineers, customer service representatives, and sales managers truly understand the importance of local support.
-SEL provides regional support to our customers from more than 100 offices.
+SEL provides personalized, regional technical support to our customers from more than 85 offices.

-SEL SCHWEITZER ENGINEERING LABORATORIES Making Electric Power Safer, More Reliable, and More Economical +1.509.332.1890 | info@selinc.com | selinc.com
+Making Electric Power Safer, More Reliable, and More Economical +1.509.332.1890 | info@selinc.com | selinc.com © 2021 by Schweitzer Engineering Laboratories, Inc. PF00544 • 20210430